Dance Medicine with Amy Werner, DPT

 What is a Dance Injury?

 A dance-related injury results in time loss from class, rehearsal, or performance.
 If you have gone one full day or more without dance exposure, you should receive an evaluation from a healthcare professional trained in dance medicine.
+Even if you find that you are starting to modify your movement, working with a dance Physical Therapist will help you learn ways to recover, feel better and move well, so you can get back to dancing.

 Injury vs. Soreness